DO I NEED A FIT TEST? WHY?

 This is a question we get all the time in San Antonio H2S classes as to whether or not the worker who is going to wellsites with possible H2S will need a fit test.
 Without knowing more information, it is hard to say that “yes, a fit test is required” or “no, a fit test is not required,” so the question we will try to help out with is: why might a respirator fit test be required?
 The requirements are laid out in OSHA’s fit testing requirements so we will attempt to decode and expand those requirements for oilfield conditions.
 While onshore oil and gas fit test practices will generally follow OSHA general industry, although there may be non-OSHA practices that you may need to be aware of.
 When that is the case, we will endeavor to point out that the fit test practice is not known to be OSHA conforming but contains educational value regardless.

-Also note that in oil and gas we are primarily concerned with SCBA and supplied air respirators but this should also generally apply to air purifying or cartridge type respiratory protection.
+Also note that in oil and gas we are primarily concerned with SCBA and supplied air respirators, but this should also generally apply to air purifying or cartridge type respiratory protection as well as N95.

 Notice: Article is provided as is and for informational use only.
 Eagle Ford Training San Antonio, its owners, instructors, and affiliates hereto referred as the company shall have no liability for and you shall defend, indemnify and hold harmless from and against any claim loss demand, liability, obligation, and expense based upon any injury or damage, spill or pollution, product liability, or any other loss that may occur.
 The liability for the use of information is solely yours notwithstanding any act of error or omission by the company.